Best Exhausts for Harley Davidson’s V ROD Motorcycles

 Bassani Road Rage B1 Exhaust For Harley V-Rod

-Bassani’s Road Rage has always been a fan favorite.
-This B1 version brings the same loud and raucous exhaust to the V-Rod.
-It also has some massive performance gains in tow, alongside a durable construction that can withstand all that extra ‘oomph!’
+Bassani’s Road Rage B1 isn’t just a fan favorite; it’s my favorite, too.
+This version has brought the same loud and raucous exhaust to my V-Rod, accompanied by some massive performance gains and durable construction that I’ve personally tested to withstand all that extra ‘oomph!’

-But you don’t buy this V-Rod exhaust for all that stuff.
-You buy it for the raw, unbridled performance.
-The stepped header design and high-flow exhaust architecture deliver a sizable boost in power.
-And Bassani’s unique collector design ensures that every ounce of performance is extracted from the V-Rod’s engine.
-Besides that, the 2-into-1 design enables ‘scavenging’ to get a bit more torque down-low in the rev range where it matters.
+But let me tell you, I didn’t buy this V-Rod exhaust for the extras.
+I bought it for the raw, unbridled performance that I’ve felt firsthand.
+The stepped header design and high-flow exhaust architecture gave my bike a noticeable boost in power.
+And Bassani’s unique collector design ensures that every ounce of performance is squeezed from the V-Rod’s engine.
+Even the 2-into-1 design helped me get more torque where it matters.

-The result is a faster, more agile, and peppier bike.
-In fact, this is the exhaust of choice for V-Rods that have already had every other performance mod done to them.
-The Bassani adds that last couple HP to the V-Rod.
+What I’ve ended up with is a faster, more agile, and peppier bike.
+In fact, after trying every other performance mod, I found the Bassani adds those last few HP to the V-Rod, perfecting it.

-As for the sound, it is louder, throatier, and deeper than stock.
-It has that signature Bassani growl that we can’t help but adore.
-The sound is rich and boomy, thanks to the unique muffler design.
-Really, it’s probably the best sounding exhaust on this list!
+And oh, the sound!
+It’s louder, throatier, and deeper than stock.
+Riding with that signature Bassani growl, which I’ve come to adore, has been a thrilling experience.
+The sound is rich and resonant, thanks to the unique muffler design.
+Honestly, from my hands-on experience, it’s probably the best sounding exhaust I’ve ever had!

 Pros